FlipsideCrypto/bsc-models/models/__overview__.md

 ### Database Tab

 This view shows relations (tables and views) grouped into database schemas.
-Note that ephemeral models are *not* shown in this interface, as they do not exist in the database.
+Note that ephemeral models are *not* shown in this interface, as they do not exist in the databsc.

 ### Graph Exploration